learn-co-curriculum/programming-univbasics-nds-green-grocer/README.md

 by its count and accumulate that to a grand total.

-As one last wrinkle, our grocery store offers a deal for customers buying lots of items: if, after all coupons and discounts, the cart's total is over $100, the customer gets an additional 10% off.
+As one last wrinkle, our grocery store offers a deal for customers buying lots of items.
+If, after the coupons and discounts are applied, the cart's total is over $100, the customer gets an additional 10% off.
 Apply this discount when appropriate.

 ## Conclusion